TeagueSS/LetsDance/README.md

     Notable Methods:
         Audio Handler: Uses Librosa to import and extract audio features

-        Audio Slicer: Takes in an Audio Handler and a frame rate, then creates little subsections that correspond with those frames
+        Audio Slicer: Takes in an Audio Handler and a frame rate, then create little subsections that correspond with those frames

         Encode: Contains multiple methods for saving data without prepping it for tensorflow